Laàs

-Laàs (/fr/; Lars) is a commune in the Pyrénées-Atlantiques department in south-western France.
+Laàs (/fr/; Lars, /oc/) is a commune in the department of Pyrénées-Atlantiques, in the region of Nouvelle-Aquitaine, southwestern France.

 Neighbouring villages include Orriule to the north, Andrein to the north-west, Narp to the east, Barraute-Camu to the west, and Montfort to the south.

 The town is notable for its self-declared secession from France as the Principality of Laàs en Béarn.